tomtomau/typed-delegates/README.md

 * Event type is a magic string

-In the above example, `delete-comment` is a magic string present in both TypeScript and HTML and innocuous refactoring easily skips updating the template `.delegate` attribute.
+In the above example, `delete-comment` is a magic string present in both TypeScript and HTML and innocuous refactoring easily skips updating the template `.delegate` attribute in each usage.

 * There is no type safety around the events that are dispatched and the events which are captured.

 In the above example, the event detail was of type `{ reason: string }`.
-To make things more typesafe, we can first extract and export this as a type:
+To make things more type safe, we can first extract and export this as a type:

 ```ts